 - 2 medium onions, finely chopped (about 2 cups)

 - 2 red bell peppers, seeded and sliced into 1/2-inch strips

 - 3/4 cup homemade or store-bought low-sodium chicken stock, divided

 - 1 (14-ounce) can whole tomatoes, chopped with juice reserved (see note)

 - 1 tablespoon chopped parsley

 Pat chicken dry and place in bowl with 1 tablespoon olive oil.
 Stir 5 teaspoons paprika plus 1 teaspoon salt in small bowl.
 Add paprika mixture to chicken and coat well.
-Cover and chill at least 4 hours, and preferably overnight (see note above).
+Cover and chill at least 4 hours, and preferably overnight (see note).

 Heat 1 tablespoon oil in large Dutch oven over medium high heat until shimmering.
 Add half of chicken to Dutch oven and cook chicken until well browned, 4 to 5 minutes per side.
 Transfer to plate, add remaining tablespoon oil, and repeat with second batch of chicken.
 Set chicken aside.